jentery/dh150/index.md

 Notes, ["Composing a Site"](#composing-a-site)

-Please ensure you have access to a text editor.
+Please ensure you have access to a text editor and then please copy and paste [this file](https://raw.githubusercontent.com/jentery/dh150/master/html/index.html) into it.
+Save the file as `index.html`.
+Next, copy and paste [this file](https://raw.githubusercontent.com/jentery/dh150/master/html/style.css) into another text editor document, and then save it as `style.css`.

 ### M 20 January